 - High availability around the clock

-- Greater transparency thanks to defined travel routes and times
+- More transparency through defined travel routes and times

 - Reduced risk of accidents due to high safety standards